-Figure 9-1.
+Figure 110.
 Combination Host-Side/Device-Side IDE Cable Detection

 This mechanism allows the BIOS, after diagnostics, to sample PDIAG#/CBLID#.
-If the signal is high, there is 40-conductor cable in the system and Ultra DMA modes greater than 2 must not be enabled.
+If the signal is high, there is 40-conductor cable in the system, and Ultra DMA modes greater than 2 must not be enabled.

 If PDIAG#/CBLID# is detected low, there may be an 80-conductor cable in the system, or there may be a 40-conductor cable and a legacy slave device (Device 1) that does not release the PDIAG#/CBLID# signal as required by the ATA/ATAPI-6 Standard.
 In this case, BIOS should check the IDENTIFY DEVICE information in a connected device that supports Ultra DMA modes higher than 2.
 If ID Word 93, bit 13 is a 1, an 80-conductor cable is present.
-If this bit is 0, a legacy slave (Device 1) is preventing proper cable detection, and BIOS should configure the system as though a 40-conductor cable is present, and notify the user of the problem.
+If this bit is 0, a legacy slave (Device 1) is preventing proper cable detection, and BIOS should configure the system as though a 40-conductor cable is present and should notify the user of the problem.

-9.1.1.3 Device-Side Cable Detection
+10.1.1.3 Device-Side Cable Detection

-For platforms that must implement Device-Side detection only (e.g., NLX platforms), a 0.047 μ F capacitor is required on the motherboard as shown in Figure 9-2.
-This capacitor should not be populated when implementing the recommended combination Host-Side/Device-Side cable detection mechanism described above.
+For platforms that must implement Device-Side detection only (e.g., NLX platforms), a 0.047 μ F capacitor is required on the motherboard as shown in Figure 111.
+This capacitor should not be populated when implementing the previously-described recommended combination Host-Side/Device-Side cable detection mechanism.
 Note that some drives may not support device-side cable detection.

-Figure 9-2.
+Figure 111.
 Device Side IDE Cable Detection

 This mechanism creates a resistor-capacitor (RC) time constant.
-Drives supporting Ultra DMA modes greater than 2 (Ultra DMA/33) drive PDIAG#/CBLID# low and then release it (pulled up through a $10~k\Omega$ resistor).
+Drives supporting Ultra DMA modes greater than 2 (Ultra DMA/33) will drive PDIAG#/CBLID# low then release it (pulled up through a 10 k Ω resistor).
 The drive will sample the signal after releasing it.
-In an 80-conductor cable, PDIAG#/CBLID# is not connected through to the host and therefore the capacitor has no effect.
+In an 80-conductor cable, PDIAG#/CBLID# is not connected through to the host.
+Therefore, the capacitor has no effect.
 In a 40-conductor cable, the signal is connected to the host.
-Therefore, the signal rises more slowly, as the capacitor charges.
-The drive can detect the difference in rise times and it will report the cable type to the BIOS when it sends the IDENTIFY_DEVICE packet during system boot as described in the ATA/ATAPI-6 Standard.
+Therefore, the signal will rise more slowly as the capacitor charges.
+The drive can detect the difference in rise times, and will report the cable type to the BIOS when it sends the IDENTIFY_DEVICE packet during system boot, as described in the ATA/ATAPI-6 Standard.

-9.1.2 Primary IDE Connector Requirements
+10.1.2 Primary IDE Connector Requirements

-Figure 9-3.
+Figure 112.
 Connection Requirements for Primary IDE Connector

-- 1. $22 \text{ k}\Omega 47 \text{ k}\Omega$ series resistors are required on RESET#.
+- 22 kΩ 47 kΩ series resistors are required on RESET#.
 The correct value should be determined for each unique motherboard design, based on signal quality. - 2.
-An 8.2 k Ω to 10 k Ω pull-up resistor is required on IRQ14 to VCC3_3. - 3.
-A 4.7 k Ω pull-up resistor to VCC3_3 is required on PIORDY. - Series resistors can be placed on the control and data line to improve signal quality.
+An 8.2 k Ω 10 k Ω pull-up resistor is required on IRQ14 to VCC3_3. - 3.
+A 4.7 k Ω pull-up resistor to VCC3_3 is required on PIORDY. - 4.
+Series resistors can be placed on the control and data line to improve signal quality.
 The resistors are place as close to the connector as possible.
 Values are determined for each unique motherboard design. - 5.
 The 10 k Ω resistor to ground on the PDIAG#/CBLID# signal is required on the primary connector.
 This change is to prevent the GPIO pin from floating if a device is not present on the IDE interface.